GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

 # Dragon-Alpha-v1.2-source
 The source code of Dragon-Alpha-v1.2.

 # I. About Cu32
-**1.** Cu32 is a GPU acceleration library for FP32 tensor computing, and consists of 13 components:<br>
+**1.** ___Cu32___ is a GPU acceleration library for FP32 tensor computing, and consists of 14 components:<br>
-- [1] Cuda: serves as the bridge between JVM (CPU) and GPU.
+- [1] _Cuda_: serves as the bridge between JVM (CPU) and GPU.
 Its functions includes data-copy, data-transfer, tensor-initialization, memory-management, and computing scheduling.
 It also provides Java APIs to manage Cuda memory, event, stream, and device.
-- [2] CudaDevice: get and manage the information of Cuda Device, like id, name, SM number, and L2 cache size.
+- [2] _CudaDevice_: get and manage the information of Cuda Device, like id, name, SM number, and L2 cache size.
-- [3] Cuda_random: generates pseudo random numbers, using many threads.
+- [3] _Cuda_random_: generates pseudo random numbers, using many threads.
-- [4] Cuda_image: includes functions to process image in int8 datatype.
+- [4] _Cuda_image_: includes functions to process image in int8 datatype.
 These functions are not limited to 3-channel BGR images, and can also process HSIs (Hyper Spectrul Images).
-- [5] Cuda_math: includes element-wise functions, like Relu, Softmax, Gelu, and BatchNorm.
+- [5] _Cuda_math_: includes element-wise functions, like Relu, Softmax, Gelu, and BatchNorm.
-- [6] Cuda_expk2: The extension library of Cuda_math and Cuda.
+- [6] _Cuda_expk2_: The extension library of Cuda_math and Cuda.
-- [7] Cuda_pool2D: implements the forward propagation of Average-2D-Pooling and Max-2D-Pooling.
+- [7] _Cuda_pool2D_: implements the forward propagation of Average-2D-Pooling and Max-2D-Pooling layers.
-- [8] Cuda_upool2D: implements the backward propagation of
+- [8] _Cuda_upool2D_: implements the backward propagation of Average-2D-Pooling and Max-2D-Pooling layers.
+- [9] _Cuda_conv3D_: implements the forward propgation of 2D convolutional layers.
+- [10] _Cuda_dconv3D_deltaX_: implements the backward propagation of 2D convolutional layers, and this library is used to find the gradient of input feature maps.
+- [11] _Cuda_dconv3D_deltaW_: implements the backward propagation of 2D convolutional layers, and this library is used to find the gradient of filters.
+- [12] _Cuda_reduce_: includes some reduction operators, and can be used to find mean, variance, maximum, minimum, etc.
+- [13] _Cuda_mat_: contains 3 types of matrix multiplications:  $A * B$, $A * B^T$, $A^T * B$
+- [14] _Cuda_batchMatMul_: contains 3 types of batch matrix multiplications:  $A * B$, $A * B^T$, $A^T * B$

-now is only complied for 64-bit Windows.
-If you want to run cu32 on other platforms like Centos, Ubuntu, or Redhat, please modify the code and recomplie it using nvcc compiler.<br>
-**2.** I recommand nvcc-11.5 for RTX30XX GPU, and nvcc-11.8 for RTX40XX GPU.
-However, I suggest you personally try which verson of nvcc can generate the fastest code.<br>
+2. ___Cu32___ now is only complied for 64-bit Windows.
+Under the Apache-2.0 License, you can modify and recompile it for other platforms like Centos, and Ubuntu.
+I recommand nvcc-11.5 compilter for RTX-30XX GPU, and nvcc-11.8 for RTX-40XX GPU.
+However, I suggest you personally try which verson of nvcc can generate the fastest code.
-**3.** There are
+  <br> Except for _Cuda_dconv3D_deltaX_ requires $compute >= 60$ and $sm >= 60$, the other libraries can be compiled with $compute >= 52$ and $sm >= 52$.
+  <br> For computation-intensive libs like _Cuda_ _{conv3D, dconv3D_deltaX, dconv3D_deltaW, matMul, batchMatMul}_, I recommand $compute = sm = 52$ or $70$.
+Moreover, I think you can try different compile conifgurations on your hardware to optimize performance.
+3. Due to my personal ability, I don't have enough time to optimize all kernel functions.
+Instead, I have to pay attention to optimize the kernel functions that have the highest performance up-limit.
+Therefore, matrix multiplication operators have good performance when dimensions are multiples of $64$, while convolution operators perform well with $64x$ channel.

 Please make sure: the JDK version is greater than 8.0<br>
 **3.** To complie the CUDA-C++ source code of cu32, make sure:  compute >= 52, sm >= 52 <br>